 Clover has New Jersey covered

-More than one-third of older Garden State residents remain unvaccinated going into the height of flu season
+With peak flu season well underway, more than one-third of older Garden State residents remain unvaccinated

-JERSEY CITY, N.J.
-(Jan.
-15, 2019) – Today, newly conducted survey results from the January Clover Health Flu Shot Monitor reveal that vaccination rates are unchanged from last month’s findings, which showed that only 66% of New Jersey adults 60 and older had gotten a flu shot.
-This indicates a worrisome plateau in vaccinations just as flu activity is ramping up in the region.
+JERSEY CITY, NJ (Feb.
+20, 2019) – Today, newly conducted survey results from the February Clover Health Flu Shot Monitor reveal that vaccination rates are unchanged from last month’s findings, which showed that only 66% of New Jersey adults 60 and older had gotten a flu shot.
+This indicates a worrisome plateau in vaccinations as flu activity continues to ramp up in the region.

-Nationally, 63% of seniors surveyed in January had received the vaccine this flu season, compared to 60% in December.
-Though New Jersey is slightly ahead of the national average, the fact that Garden State seniors did not budge in the last month is troubling, and is prompting the Medicare Advantage insurer to urge all older residents to get vaccinated immediately.
+Nationally, 63% of seniors surveyed in February had received the vaccine this flu season, which is unchanged from January.
+The latest Flu Shot Monitor results are prompting the Medicare Advantage insurer to urge all Garden State residents to get vaccinated immediately.

-- While 69% of male seniors in the region surveyed have gotten a flu shot, only 62% of female seniors have been vaccinated this season
+- While 64% of male seniors in the state surveyed have gotten a flu shot, just 61% of female seniors have been vaccinated this season

-According to the CDC, the 2018-2019 flu season is well underway, with around 7 million Americans sickened since October.
-Though flu season is expected to last at least several more weeks and has stretched into May in recent years, far fewer people report getting vaccinated against the virus past late November – a dangerous trend, especially for senior citizens.
+An estimated 15.4-17.8 million Americans have gotten sick with the flu since October, according to the most recent report from the CDC.
+Though flu season is expected to last at least into March and has even stretched into May in recent years, far fewer people report getting vaccinated against the virus past late November – a dangerous trend, especially for senior citizens.

 The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in New Jersey and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.